hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_virtual_network_link.html.markdown

 * `virtual_network_id` - The ID of the Virtual Network that is linked to the Private DNS Resolver Virtual Network Link.

-* `metadata` - Metadata attached to the Private DNS Resolver Virtual Network Link.
+* `metadata` - The metadata attached to the Private DNS Resolver Virtual Network Link.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `read` - (Defaults to 5 minutes) Used when retrieving the Private DNS SRV Record.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Private DNS Resolver Virtual Network Link.